-(3) Other vehicles: motorcycles, scooters, mopeds and bicycles may be parked only in those areas specifically designated for their use.
-Bicycles may be parked without charge in areas where suitable racks have been placed by the University.
-Bicycles may not be parked in any area designated for vehicle parking or chained to parking meters or sign posts.
+(2) Other vehicles: motorcycles, scooters, mopeds and bicycles may be parked only in those areas specifically designated for their use.
+Bicycles may be parked without charge in areas where the University has placed suitable racks.
+Bicycles may not be parked in any area designated for vehicle parking or chained to parking meters or signposts.
 Bicycles are not allowed in campus buildings, stairwells, or chained to any trees, shrubbery or vegetation.
-Bicycles found in violation will be removed at the owners expense.
+Bicycles found in violation will be removed at the owner's expense.
+No motorized vehicles are allowed to park in bicycle areas.

-(4) No permit holder is allowed to use his/her vehicle, while on PSU property, for the purpose of temporary or permanent residence.
+(3) No permit holder is allowed to use his/her vehicle, while on PSU property, for the purpose of temporary or permanent residence.

-(5) Loading Zones are for the specific use of loading and unloading only, and are limited to 30 minute usage.
+(4) Loading Zones are for the specific use of loading and unloading only, and are limited to 30 minutes or less as posted.

-(6) State Vehicles (E-Plates) owned or assigned to the University may park in any general permit parking space without charge; other State Vehicles wishing to park long term, including all other government vehicles i.e., cities, municipalities, counties, or federal government, will be required to obtain a permit in accordance with established fees under 577-070-0015.
+(5) State Vehicles (E-Plates) owned or assigned to the University may park in any general permit parking space at the current faculty/staff rates; other State Vehicles wishing to park long term, including all other government vehicles i.e., cities, municipalities, counties, or federal government, will be required to obtain a permit in accordance with established fees under 577-070-0015 and notify the PSU parking administration.